mitsuba-renderer/nanogui/README.rst

 2/3, and Metal.
 It supports automatic layout generation, stateful C++ lambdas callbacks, a variety of useful widget types and Retina-capable rendering on Apple devices thanks to NanoVG_ by Mikko Mononen.
-Python bindings of all functionality are provided using pybind11_.
+Python bindings of all functionality are provided using nanobind_.
 Binary wheels of NanoGUI are available on PyPI_.

 **Note**: This repository contains an improved port of the original NanoGUI_.